- Traumatic and acquired brain injury.

 Clinical Currency Statement

-As at February 2021, I am engaged in the role of Case Manager for WestCountry Case Management Ltd for an average of 65 hours per month.
-I also work as an independent Neurological Occupational Therapist specialising in acquired brain injury for an average of 10 hours per month.
+As at January 2022, I am engaged in the role of Case Manager for WestCountry Case Management Ltd for an average of 80 hours per month.

 Specific Injuries Experience